saitaiky/notebook/docs/docs/aws/networking/route53.md

 ![Hosted Zone creation in Route 53](/img/aws/networking/route53/hosted-zone.png)

-2. **Replace Name Server Records at Your Original Registrar:**
+2. **Replace Name Server Records at Your domain Registrar:**
-   Next, navigate to the domain settings on your original registrar's website and update the name server (NS) records with the ones provided by Route 53's hosted zone.
+   Next, navigate to the domain settings on your domain registrar's website and update the name server (NS) records with the ones provided by Route 53's hosted zone.

 ![Updating NS records with Route 53 name servers](/img/aws/networking/route53/4ns.png)